The Quarry (park): Bandstand

-This bandstand, which stands below the entrance to the Quarry in Shrewsbury, was built in 1879 and donated to the park by the Shropshire Horticultural Society.
+This bandstand, which stands below the entrance to the Quarry, was built in 1879 and donated to the park by the Shropshire Horticultural Society.
 The bandstand is used by military bands during Shrewsbury Flower Show.
 Other uses include as a dry place for people practising fire arts, and other activities which require shelter from the rain.
 Between 2006 and 2008 the bandstand had a DJ playing music on most Saturdays during the day.